Still Dreaming: A Musical Tribute to MLK

 Sunday, January 31, 2021 at 3:00pm

-Milton Community Concerts, in collaboration with Courageous Conversations for Racial Justice, will present a livestream benefit concert, “Still Dreaming: A Musical Tribute to MLK”.
+Milton Community Concerts, in collaboration with Courageous Conversations Towards Racial Justice, will present a livestream benefit concert, “Still Dreaming: A Musical Tribute to MLK”.
 This one-hour program will feature a diverse and prestigious group of composers and performers in a program to benefit the Neponset Neighbors Together Fund through the United Way.
 This concert will also feature an appearance by antiracist activist and best-selling author Ibram X. Kendi.
 The concert can be found on the Sparrow Live concert platform for a minimum donation of $10, and will continue to be streamed throughout the month of February in celebration of Black History Month.

 Soprano Brianna Robinson will be singing the powerful and dramatic song cycle “Songs of Love and Justice” by Adolphus Hailstork, from the writings of Dr. Martin Luther King, Jr. Ms. Robinson is an Emerging Artist with Boston Lyric Opera, and is a graduate of the Eastman School of Music and Ohio Wesleyan University.